stavrostheocharis/easy_explain/README.md

 ## Features and Functionality

 `easy-explain` uses under the hood different packages based on the model to be used.
 [Captum](https://captum.ai/) is used for classification models and it aids to comprehend how the data properties impact the model predictions or neuron activations, offering insights on how the model performs.
 Captum comes together with [Pytorch library](https://pytorch.org/).
-There are also other customade algorithms to support other models like the LRP implementation for YoloV8.
+There are also other algorithms supported like GradCam or customade algorithms to support other models like the LRP implementation for YoloV8.

-Currently, `easy-explain` specializes in two cutting-edge XAI methodologies for images:
+Currently, `easy-explain` specializes in specific cutting-edge XAI methodologies for images:

 - Occlusion: For deep insight into classification model decisions.
 - Cam: SmoothGradCAMpp & LayerCAM for explainability on image classification models.